lean-mind/monads/docs/CONTRIBUTING.md

 ## Testing

-### Monad tests
+### Role based testing

-From testing perspective, we are applying a role based testing approach.
-In this case, the role is monad, and we create tests cases for each monad.
+From testing perspective, we are applying a role based approach in order to unify the testing of the monads and matchable roles.
+So, in this way, we have just to create tests cases for each role when we create a new monad or matchable.

+#### Monad
+For this role, `map` and `flatMap` are the main operations that we have to test.

-check the `src/monads/monads.test.ts` folder for more information.
+Check the file `src/monads/monads.test.ts` for more information.

-So, you have just to new test cases for your new monad that you are going to implement.

-### Matchable tests
+#### Matchable

-From testing perspective, we are applying a role based testing approach.
-In this case, the role is matchable, and we create tests cases for each matchable.
+For this role, we have to test the `match` operation.

 check the `src/matchable/matchable.test.ts` folder for more information.

-So, you have just to new test cases for your new matchable that you are going to implement.

 ### Specific tests for each monad